This article was last updated by Digital Trends computing editor Luke Larsen on 9/18/2020.

 Then again, a larger, thicker gaming laptop with RGB lighting might not be appropriate for every job setting.
 A more subdued design like the Razer Blade or the G-series Dell gaming laptops fits in much better, though it’s an issue to be aware of.

 Some aren’t bad, but most of them aren’t great.
-Apple only puts dedicated graphics chips in its 15-inch MacBook Pro models, and even they are underpowered compared to far more affordable Windows laptops.
+Apple only puts dedicated graphics chips in its MacBook Pro 16-inch models, and they come at a hefty price premium.
 There’s also software compatibility to consider, as many more games are available on Windows than MacOS, even with the addition of Apple Arcade.

 If all you want is a little Fortnite on the side, a 16-inch MacBook Pro will get you by, but these are not gaming machines by any means.
 That being said, if you really want to stick with a Mac, there’s always the option to dual-boot in Boot Camp, which lets you run Windows 10 games on your MacBook hardware.